jobernolte/jipmunk/README.md

 jipmunk
 =======

-Java port of Chipmunk physics engine
+Java port of the Chipmunk physics engine